 In accordance with M.G.L. c.
 19D, § 18(a), premises or portions of premises Certified as Assisted Living Residence shall not be subject to the following laws:

-the determination of need process applicable to health care facilities in the Common- wealth as set forth in M.G.L. c.
+the determination of need process applicable to health care facilities in the Commonwealth as set forth in M.G.L. c.
 111, §§ 25B through 25H;

 the licensing requirements for hospitals or institutions for unwed mothers or clinics set forth in M.G.L. c.
 111, § 51;